 * The list isn’t carved into stone, edit it as you go if you need to (you can see our summer edits below on Summer To Do list)

-For more information go to: www.whileyouwereaway.org
+For more information about our resources, books and tips go to: www.whileyouwereaway.org